 Rather than spending 5-7 months creating a product or service that may be outdated by the time it is deployed, a company using a DevOps approach could release the first iteration during the first sprint.
-What other benefits does DevOps hold for businesses?
+Want to learn more about DevOps benefits?
+Keep reading!

 Opting for a DevOps approach can do wonders on how the teams collaborate through the entire project lifecycle from the discovery phase to post-launch maintenance.
 Rather than focusing on isolated DevOps tasks, development and operational teams have transparent workflows that are aligned with shared goals.
 As a result, all the participants of the software delivery process are aware of how their actions affect the overall performance of the team.

 Does that seem like a change of traditional development mindset?
 Yes, one of the primary DevOps benefits for business is its ability to break functional silos, which is the reason why many development teams fail to deliver on time or report software quality issues.
 Instead, businesses can foster a culture of transparency and shared responsibility, which removes barriers between teams and boosts alignment.